What Is the Difference Between the Third Dose and Booster COVID-19 Vaccine?

-The third dose of both the Pfizer and Moderna COVID-19 vaccines will help immunocompromised patients increase their antibody levels against COVID-19.
-Immunocompromised patients are some of the most susceptible to the serious effects of COVID-19.
-The continued aggressive spread of the Delta variant makes it critical to provide them with all the information and resources they need to stay safe and healthy.
+The third dose of both the Pfizer and Moderna COVID-19 vaccines can help immunocompromised patients increase their antibody levels against COVID-19.
+Immunocompromised patients are some of the most susceptible to the serious effects of COVID-19 and may not respond to vaccines as well.
+It critical to provide them with all the information and resources they need to stay safe and healthy.

 What does a booster shot do?

 The booster shot is intended to “boost” the initial two doses’ long-term protection.
-As the Delta variant remains the dominant strain in the U.S. and cases of COVID-19 continue to rise significantly across the nation, a booster shot will help strengthen protection against severe disease for those at high risk for exposure to COVID-19 or the complications from severe disease.
+A booster shot will help strengthen protection against severe disease for those at high risk for exposure to COVID-19 or the complications from severe disease.

 Do I qualify for the third dose?